savonet/book/video.md

 =====

-Historically, Liquidsoap was dedicated to generating audio streams such as those found in radios, even though it was conceived in order to be extensible with other kinds of data, such as video.
+Historically, Liquidsoap was dedicated to generating audio streams such as those found in radios, even though it was conceived from the beginning in order to be extensible with other kinds of data, such as video.
 When it started in 2004, there was absolutely no video support, then some work began to add that around 2009, but it was still not much used, partly because it was quite inefficient.
-Starting with the release of Liquidsoap 2.0 in 2021, the internal coding of video changed to RGB to YUV420, which is much more compact and used by most video libraries:
-Liquidsoap is now able to decently handle videos, as we will see in this chapter.
+Starting with the release of Liquidsoap 2.0 in 2021, the internal coding of video changed to RGB to YUV420, which is much more compact and used by most video libraries: Liquidsoap is now able to decently handle videos, as we will see in this chapter.

 Generating videos
 -----------------